chen-hao-chao/User-Experiments-of-Pattern-Lock/README.md

 From the data above, we could see that even if the graphics is the same in aspect of ratio, size, and distance, there is still an inaccurate click, and this distribution is closely related to the direction of finger movement.
 For the target position 1, the center point is located at (0, 200), but the average value falls at (-0.4906, 222.0566).
 Specifically, users tend to release their fingers north when they move the fingers upward.

 The difference in standard deviation is also noteworthy.
-In the vertical axis of Table 1, the "x-coordinate standard deviation" can obviously be divided into two blocks.
+In the vertical axis of Table 1, the x-coordinate standard deviations can obviously be divided into two parts.
 The first block is the part of the target position 1 and 3, Their standard deviations are 22.0391 and 18.8988 respectively; while the second block is the part of the target position 2 and 4, their standard deviations are 31.5921 and 28.0826 respectively.
-The experimental configurations 2 and 4 relying on the longitudinal movement of the finger have a large standard deviation in the x coordinate, and in a similar way, we can find that the experimental configurations 1 and 3 relying on the lateral movement of the finger appear in the y coordinate.
-This shows that when the user's dragging position is closely related to the movement direction, more precisely, the drop point will be greatly different in the x-axis direction when the finger is dragged horizontally, and the drop point will be in the y-axis when dragged vertically.
-The direction is quite different.
+The experimental configurations 2 and 4 relying on the longitudinal movement of fingers have large standard deviations in the x coordinate, and by the same token, we can find that the experimental configurations 1 and 3 relying on the lateral movement of fingers appear in the y coordinate.
+This shows that when the user's dragging position is closely related to the moving direction, more precisely, the landing point will be divergent in the x-axis direction as the finger moves horizontally, and similarly, the landing point will be in the y-axis as the finger moves vertically.

-Summarizing the above two points, there is inaccuracy even in the drag task, and such a point of inaccuracy is regular.
-The wrong position will deviate from the correct position in the direction of finger movement, and there will be a large standard deviation distribution in the direction of movement.
-This can be understood by the narrow distribution of the midpoints.
+To sum up, we found that deviation in the dragging task is colsely related to the moving direction of the finger.
+Also, there will be a large standard deviation in the direction of movement.

 <img src="image/6.png" width="550">